 - 2.2.1 The Admissions and Licensing Committee is responsible for considering applications and continuing eligibility for a practising certificate, auditing certificate, insolvency licence and investment business certificate (Ireland).
-Provided an application meets the criteria specified from time to time by the Committee, the power to grant the application is usually delegated to ACCA staff. - 2.2.2 The Assessor is responsible for exercising the delegated power of the Committee to impose conditions on a certificate, if he considers it appropriate.
+Provided an application meets the criteria specified from time to time by the Committee, the power to grant the application is usually delegated to ACCA staff. - 2.2.2 The Assessor has the delegated power of the Committee to impose conditions on a certificate and/or conditions on a future reapplication for a certificate that the holder has voluntarily relinquished.